According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 Disney is also under contract to build a 3rd park at the Disneyland Paris Resort, which probably will still happen since the deadline for that is still 10 years away.

 This is certainly a unique time in the history of Disneyland Paris and The Walt Disney Company in general.
-We’ve never seen a time when all the theme parks have been closed before and we’re glad things are starting to turn around.
+We’ve never seen a time when all the theme parks have been closed before and even though some things have turned around since the original closure, it’s sad to see the resort shut down again.

 We think Disney has been pretty cautious overall, obviously putting the health of the guests and Cast Members should be the priority above everything else.